-Drayage truck owners and controlling parties utilizing the vehicle delivery delay extension will have 30 calendar days to report the delivery of the newly added zero-emission vehicle and to remove the legacy drayage truck from the CARB Online System.

 All reports submitted to CARB electronically are considered signed by the responsible official.
 Hard-copy documentation submitted must be signed by the responsible official.

-Requests and required information for Executive Officer consideration of the extensions of sections 2015.2(a), must be submitted via email to TRUCRS@arb.ca.gov.
-The Executive Officer will notify the drayage truck owner or controlling party by email whether the extension request is approved within 30 calendar days from receipt of a complete submission.
+Once the Executive Officer designates an extension request is complete, they will approve or disapprove the request within 30 calendar days.
+The Executive Officer will approve an extension request if the information submitted by the applicant and good engineering judgment support a determination that delivery of the zero-emission vehicle (either via a purchase agreement or a lease agreement) was due to circumstances beyond the control of the owner or controlling party.

+Drayage truck owners or controlling parties utilizing the Vehicle Delivery Delay extension will have 30 calendar days to report the delivery of the newly added zero-emission vehicle and to remove the legacy drayage truck from the CARB Online System.

-Drayage truck owners and controlling parties that utilize the Vehicle Delivery Delay extension of section 2015.2(a) must keep and provide copies of the purchase agreement used to qualify for the extension, and any records or documentation of order cancellations by the manufacturer outside the control of the drayage truck owner or controlling party.
+Drayage truck owners and controlling parties that utilize the Vehicle Delivery Delay extension of section 2014.2(a) must keep and provide copies of the purchase agreement used to qualify for the extension, and documentation of order cancellations by the manufacturer outside the control of the drayage truck owner or controlling party.

-Records of reported information must be kept by the drayage truck owner or controlling party and made available to CARB staff for audit for a period of eight years from the date the information is used to demonstrate compliance.
-This information is to be made available to CARB staff or CARB Executive Officer within 72 hours of an official written or oral request.
+Records of reported information must be kept by the drayage truck owner or controlling party and made available to CARB staff for audit for a period of 5 years from the date the information is used to demonstrate compliance.
+This information is to be made available to CARB staff or CARB Executive Officer within 72 hours of a written or verbal request.

+A drayage truck owner or controlling party may apply for the following infrastructure delay extensions if they experience delays beyond their control on a project to install zero-emission charging or fueling stations.
+The drayage truck owner or controlling party must apply for the following extensions at least 45 calendar days prior to the next compliance date for CARB to consider the request.

-A drayage truck owner or controlling party may apply for the Infrastructure Construction Delay Extension if they experience construction delays beyond their control on a project to purchase zero-emission vehicles and install zero-emission vehicle charging or fueling stations.
-The Executive Officer will grant a single extension per project to delay the vehicle delivery for one year if they determine the drayage truck owner or controlling party satisfies the criteria for the delay, based on the information submitted below and the exercise of good engineering judgment.
+The drayage truck owner or controlling party may apply for the Infrastructure Construction Delay extension if they experience a construction delay beyond their control.
+The Executive Officer will grant an extension for up to two years per project to delay delivery of ordered zero-emission vehicles if they determine the drayage truck owner or controlling party has a construction permit issued at least one year ahead of the compliance deadline.

-The drayage truck owner or controlling party must submit the following by email to TRUCRS@arb.ca.gov to apply:
+The drayage truck owner or controlling party must submit all of the following information by email to TRUCRS@arb.ca.gov to apply:

-Submit documentation showing the executed contract for the infrastructure installation with a construction project start date at least one year prior to the next immediately applicable compliance date for the purchased vehicle.
+Documentation showing the executed contract for the infrastructure installation with necessary construction permit showing a permit issue date that is at least one year prior to the next upcoming compliance deadline.

-Submit documentation showing the delay is a result of any of the following circumstances beyond the drayage truck owner’s or controlling party’s control after obtaining construction permits: change of a general contractor; delays obtaining power from a utility; delays due to unexpected safety issues; discovery of archeological, historical, or tribal cultural resources described in the California Environmental Quality Act; or natural disasters.
+Documentation showing the delay is a result of any of the following circumstances beyond the drayage truck owner’s or controlling party’s control after obtaining construction permits: change of a general contractor; delay in manufacture and shipment of zero-emission charging and fueling infrastructure equipment; delays obtaining power from a utility; delays due to unexpected safety issues on the project; discovery of archeological, historical, or tribal cultural resources described in the California Environmental Quality Act, Public Resources Code Division 13, Section 21000 et. seq.; or natural disasters..

-Submit a letter signed by the responsible official and a letter from the licensed contractor performing the work or the related utility, building department, or other organizations involved in the project to CARB which includes an explanation of the reasons for the delay, why retail infrastructure cannot be used, and the estimated completion date of the project.
+A letter to CARB from the responsible official explaining the reason for the delay, why retail infrastructure cannot be used, the estimated completion date of the project, and documentation supporting the reason for the delay from the licensed contractor performing the work, related utility, building department, or other organization involved in the project.

 Documentation showing the executed zero-emission vehicle purchase agreement.